Corsage (film): Release

 The film had its world premiere in the Un Certain Regard section of the Cannes Film Festival on 20 May 2022.
 Shortly thereafter, IFC Films acquired U.S. distribution rights to the film while the rights for the United Kingdom and the Republic of Ireland went to Picturehouse Entertainment.
-It also screened at the Toronto International Film Festival in September 2022 and the 60th New York Film Festival the following month.
+It was also screened at the Toronto International Film Festival in September 2022 and at the 60th New York Film Festival and at the 17th Rome Film Festival in the following month.

-It was released in Austria and Germany on 7 July 2022, by Panda Lichtspiele Filmverleih and Alamode Film, respectively. and it was released in the United States on 23 December 2022, in the United Kingdom on 26 December 2022, and in France on 25 January 2023 by Ad Vitam Distribution.
+It was released in Austria and Germany on 7 July 2022, by Panda Lichtspiele Filmverleih and Alamode Film, respectively. and it was released in the United States on 23 December 2022, in the United Kingdom on 26 December 2022, and in France on 14 December 2022 by Ad Vitam Distribution.
+It was also invited to the 27th Lima Film Festival in the Acclaimed section, where it was screened on 10 August 2023.

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, 85% of 137 critics' reviews are positive, with an average rating of 7.3/10.
 The website's consensus reads, "Corsage puts a refreshingly irreverent spin on period biopic formulas, further elevated by Vicky Krieps' terrific turn in the central role".
 Metacritic assigned the film a weighted average score of 76 out of 100 based on 35 critics' reviews, indicating "generally favorable reviews".